payintech/caddy-datadog/README.md

 # Datadog plugin for Caddy HTTP/2 web server

-Datadog plugin allow Caddy HTTP/2 web server to send some metrics to Datadog via statsd.
+Datadog plugin allow Caddy HTTP/2 web server to send some metrics to Datadog via statsd, and optionally also send traces to Datadog APM.
 *****